jfdm/hUML/README.md

 Currently hUML has support for:

 1. Specifiying Class Diagrams.
-2. Outputing Dot version of the input to STDOUT.
+2. Outputing Dot and UML versions of the input to STDOUT.

 ### The Input Language